Fortissible/ml-model-deployment/README.md

  TF model deployment exercises

 # kaggle API download
- Firstly, the data from Kaggle dataset by user grassknoted for configuring the kaggle API to download dataset directly from google collab/ from running the code, you can follow this tutorial https://www.kaggle.com/general/74235
+ Firstly, for download the Kaggle dataset by user grassknoted directly from googlecollab, we need to configure the kaggle API.
+For configuring the kaggle API, you can follow this tutorial https://www.kaggle.com/general/74235